CommitAnalysisInfrastructure/VariabilityChangeAnalyzer/README.md

 - Operating system: all
 - Version control system: “git” or “svn”

+For more information on how to use ComAnI and its plug-ins, we recommend reading the [ComAnI Guide](https://github.com/CommitAnalysisInfrastructure/ComAnI/blob/master/guide/ComAnI_Guide.pdf).

 ## Installation
 Download the [VariabilityChangeAnalyzer.jar](/release/VariabilityChangeAnalyzer.jar) file from the release directory and save it to the ComAnI plug-ins directory on your machine.
 This directory is the one specified as `core.plugins_dir` in the configuration file of a particular ComAnI instance.